Frequently Asked Questions

-- Plan to move to Stanford on September 18, 2022, and attend International Student Orientation (ISO).
+- Plan to move to Stanford on Saturday, September 16, and attend International Student Orientation (ISO) from September 16-19.

 You can find your SUID number on your acceptance letter from Dean of Undergraduate Admission Rick Shaw and on your Approaching Stanford Forms under your student photo.
 Your SUID is eight numbers long and often starts with a "06" or a "5".
 Note: your SUID is different than your SUNet ID.

-Go to Axess > Click on “Student Center” > Scroll down to Personal Information > Edit your Preferred Name.
+Go to Axess > Click on My Information > Scroll down to Names > Edit your Preferred Name.
 You can edit your Preferred First and Preferred Middle Name(s).
 If you do not want your middle name to appear on your account (Stanford email, Canvas, etc.) as part of your preferred name, you can delete your middle name from the preferred middle name field.
 If you change your preferred first name this summer, please notify the Approaching Stanford team and we will update your name in our e-newsletter program.
 Note: changes made in Axess will take about 24 hours to register in the system.

 Canvas is a secure Stanford system which all students will be required to use for their courses during the academic year.
 The Approaching Stanford Canvas course is designed to provide you with required actions items to be completed this summer.
 We will also host online chats with staff and faculty; Q&A sessions with university offices; and also various discussion boards answering FAQs about topics such as moving to Stanford, completing the Approaching Stanford Forms, housing preferences, and more.
 Log in to read questions posted by your classmates and post your own questions for the Approaching Stanford team and other University administrators to answer in this secure setting.
 Your SUNet ID and password will be required to log in.